estraviz/CalculatorLibrary/README.md

 # CalculatorLibrary
-Example project for testing CI
+Example project for testing CI with CircleCI